Photography

 Photography as a Minor

-The Photography minor, listed in the UNT 2020-21 Catalog, is designed to encourage students from all areas of the university to explore working in this art form.
+The Photography minor, listed in the current UNT Catalog, is designed to encourage students from all areas of the university to explore working in this art form.

 GeoPhoto: Imaging Technology and Visualization certificate

 The GeoPhoto: Imaging Technology and Visualization certificate program requires five courses (15 hours) and provides students with a comprehensive mix of conceptual and technical instruction in imaging technology and visualization.
-Students will learn methods for collecting, exploring, interpreting, and analyzing visual data and diverse forms of data synthesis and presentation.
+Students will learn methods for collecting, exploring, interpreting, and analyzing visual data and diverse data synthesis and presentation forms.

 For more information, visit the UNT Catalog, GeoPhoto: Imaging Technology and Visualization certificate web page.